i-MSCP/imscp/configs/debian/listeners.d/README.md

 A listener file is a simple perl script which defines one or many event listeners and register them on the i-MSCP event manager.
 When the events on which the listeners are listening are triggered, the listeners are automatically run.

-### Listener namespaces
+### Listener file namespaces

 Each listener file must declare its own namespace such as:

     Listener::Postfix::Smarthost

-This allow to not pollute the symbol table of the main package.
+This allow to not pollute other symbol tables.

 ### Listener file naming convention